GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 - x: The execute permission.
 Note: A combination of all three of these will be used in the single [permissions] section.

-- You can only do this if you have the permission to do so
+You can only chnage permissions if you have the permission to do so. root is always allowed.
+You also have to specify the permissions for each section.
-- Since you are root, it’s allowed
-- You have to specify the permissions for each section.
 For example:
-- chmod u=rwx,g=rwx o=rwx hello (if you’re in Documents)
+- chmod u=rwx,og=rwx hello (if you’re in Documents)
 - No spaces, no capitals

-- You just changed file permissions to read write and execute for the user, group, and owner of hello
-- Go ahead and ls -la again
+You just changed file permissions to read, write and execute for the user, group, and others of hello.
+Note: if you named the hello file hello.txt, use that instead of just hello.
+Go ahead and ls -la again.
+What are the new permissions for the hello file?
-- Now hello should say -rwxrwxrwx
+- It should say -rwxrwxrwx

-- Try and use the chmod commands to set the permissions back to normal
+Try and use the chmod commands to set the permissions back to normal
 - Make the user allowed to read and write
 - Make the members allowed to read
 - Makes others allowed to read